evan-forbes/DictatorToken/README.md

 # Moonbeam Incentivized Test Network: The Best Video Game Ever Made
 [Moonbeam](https://moonbeam.network/) will soon launch an incentivized test network.
 This means that the more ambitious and jovial among us have a unique opportunity awaiting.
-Not only can we build experimental governance structures with the most innovative financial tooling in the space, but also make (figuratively and literally) real money!
+Not only can we build experimental governance structures with the most innovative financial tooling in the space, but also make real money(figuratively and literally)!
 All while helping to beta test cutting-edge technology, hence, "The Best Video Game Ever Made".

 ## What is Moonbeam?
 Moonbeam is a blockchain.
 More aptly, a fully ethereum compatible [parachain](https://wiki.polkadot.network/docs/en/learn-parachains) that capitalizes on the [Substrate](https://substrate.dev/) framework.
 This provides Moonbeam with unique technical capabilities and an interesting position in the blockchain space.